Data Library FAQ

-For now, we provide the data in dBase IV, which is a basic database format that is easily imported into most spreadsheet or database manager programs — including Microsoft Excel, Microsoft Access or FoxPro.
+For now, we primarily provide the data in CSV or DBF formats.
+CSV (or "comma-separated values") is a flat text file.
+DBF is a basic database format that is easily imported into most spreadsheet or database manager programs — including Microsoft Access.
 We can provide specific directions for importing these files.

 Admittedly, DBF's have issues and are not a perfect form for data storage.
 However, importing a DBF into Access, rather than a CSV or other type of delimited text file, saves you the time of having to create the table's record layout by hand.

-In the future, NICAR hopes to provide datasets in other formats, on demand, as specified by you, the member.
+In the future, NICAR hopes to provide datasets in other formats.

 Yes, a 100-record sample and record layout for each dataset is available on each product's page, in ZIP format.
 Sample tables are provided in Excel and DBF format.